edthamm/ruby-plsql/README.md

 DESCRIPTION
 -----------

+This is a clone of RSIM's excellent work.

 ruby-plsql gem provides simple Ruby API for calling Oracle PL/SQL procedures.
 It could be used both for accessing Oracle PL/SQL API procedures in legacy applications as well as it could be used to create PL/SQL unit tests using Ruby testing libraries.

-NUMBER, BINARY_INTEGER, PLS_INTEGER, NATURAL, NATURALN, POSITIVE, POSITIVEN, SIGNTYPE, SIMPLE_INTEGER, VARCHAR, VARCHAR2, NVARCHAR2, CHAR, NCHAR, DATE, TIMESTAMP, CLOB, BLOB, BOOLEAN, PL/SQL RECORD, TABLE, VARRAY, OBJECT and CURSOR types are supported for input and output parameters and return values of PL/SQL procedures and functions.
+NUMBER, BINARY_INTEGER, PLS_INTEGER, NATURAL, NATURALN, POSITIVE, POSITIVEN, SIGNTYPE, SIMPLE_INTEGER, VARCHAR, VARCHAR2, NVARCHAR2, CHAR, NCHAR, DATE, TIMESTAMP, CLOB, BLOB, BOOLEAN, PL/SQL RECORD, TABLE, VARRAY, OBJECT, CURSOR and ASSOCIATIVE ARRAY types are supported for input and output parameters and return values of PL/SQL procedures and functions.

-ruby-plsql supports Ruby 2.2, 2.3, 2.4, 2.5 (ruby-oci8 2.2.3+ is needed for Ruby 2.4) and JRuby 9.1 implementations.
+ruby-plsql supports Ruby 2.2, 2.3, 2.4, 2.5 (ruby-oci8 2.2.3+ is needed for Ruby 2.4) and JRuby 9.1 using jdbc6 or higher implementations.

 USAGE
 -----